mlr-org/mcboost/paper/paper.md

 MCBoost comes with strong theoretical guarantees, which have been explored formally in @hebert-johnson2018, @kim2019, @dwork-rankings, @dwork-oi and @kimkern2021.

 `mcboost` implements Multi-Calibration Boosting for R.
-`mcboost` is model agnostic and allows the user to post-process any supervised machine learning model.
+`mcboost` is model agnostic and allows the user to post-process any supervised classification or regression model.
-For convenience and ease of use, `mcboost` tightly integrates with the **mlr3** [@mlr3] machine learning eco-system in R.
+For convenience and ease of use, `mcboost` tightly integrates with the **mlr3** [@mlr3] machine learning eco-system in R, but allows multi-calibration of prediction models of any R library.
 Post-processing with `mcboost` starts with an initial prediction model that is passed on to an auditing algorithm that runs Multi-Calibration-Boosting on a labeled auditing dataset (Fig. 1).
 The resulting model can be used for obtaining multi-calibrated predictions.
 `mcboost` includes two pre-defined learners for auditing (ridge regression and decision trees), and allows to easily adjust the learner and its parameters for Multi-Calibration Boosting.
 Users may also specify a fixed set of subgroups, instead of a learner, on which predictions should be audited.